Andrewmasih/Personal-Profile-CV/README.md

 The site was tested through a number of means.

-to begin with I had looked into the visual side of testing, to make sure images and layout of the site was satifactory in working order and easly read.
+to begin with, I had looked into the visual side of testing, to make sure images and layout of the site was satisfactory in working order and easily read.

-I also tested the buttons, links, navigation around the site and the contact page was in working oredr in different devices, from diffrernt smart phones, tablets, laptops, desktops,
+I also tested the buttons, links, navigation around the site and the contact page was in working order in different devices, from different smartphones, tablets, laptops, desktops,

-- dev tools, responsive and specfic to Moto 4, Samsung S5, Samsung 7, 8, Pixel 2,
+- dev tools, responsive and specific to Moto 4, Samsung S5, Samsung 7, 8, Pixel 2,
 Pixel 2XL, iPhone 5SE, iPhone5, 6, 7, 8, 8plus, 10, iPad, iPad pro.

-- Samsung7 and 8 handsets belong to me and tested horizontally and vertically view points.
+- Samsung7 and 8 handsets belong to me and tested horizontally and vertically viewpoints.
-- tested my site on "i am responsivedesign" website, this checks how responsive the site is based on different devices, screensizes.
+- tested my site on "I am responsive design" website, this checks how responsive the site is based on different devices, screen sizes.
     Viewports
     -Desktop
     1600x992px scaled down to scale(0.3181)